 If you want to make this ahead of time, believe it or not cheesecakes can be frozen for up to several months.
 Just place a cooled cheesecake on a cookie sheet, freeze until firm, then wrap in heavy aluminum foil and place into a freezer bag.
 Thaw the frozen cheesecake in the refrigerator overnight.

-- 2 (8 ounce packages) cream cheese, at room temperature
+- 2 lb. four 8-oz. packages cream cheese, at room temperature

 - 4 large eggs

 - One 15-oz. can pure solid-pack pumpkin not pumpkin pie filling

 - Position a rack in the middle of the oven.
 Preheat the oven to 350°F.